 I made a conscious decision not to get into a relationship and so began my toyboy journey.
 The first two years are documented in my book of course, the joy I found in the arms of the younger man spelt out in graphic detail for the all the world to read.
 My two favourite toyboys getting plenty of book space.

-The wiry blue eyed Australian and the gentle giant Irishman.
+The wiry green-eyed Australian and the gentle giant Irishman.
 Both gave me great pleasure and were around for many years.
 A younger woman eventually took the Aussie away as he settled into a ‘normal relationship’ This I was to discover was a frequent occurrence!

 The Irishman however stuck around and is still in my head as I saw him only months ago.
 As my ten years anniversary of playing with boys arrived I decided to take stock of my life.
 The last ten years had been amazing with single life offering opportunities I didn’t know existed but what now ?